 - What advice do you have for institutional investors who are currently considering increasing allocations to private markets?

 We believe that private markets offer an income alternative to low bond yields in the form of attractive risk-adjusted returns alongside the benefits of added diversification and the opportunity to capitalize on inefficient markets.
 Since they’re not publicly traded, there’s also the potential to earn an illiquidity premium over mainstream markets.
 We favor real assets that offer the opportunity to generate robust, recurring income because their intrinsic value is rooted in what’s concrete, enduring, and essential, which can make them less vulnerable to unexpected changes in inflation, consumer preferences, and global growth than other, more cyclical, financial assets.

 - You are a member of Manulife’s leadership team who contributes to diversity and inclusion initiatives.
 As a global organization with team members on almost every continent, how do you see the business can benefit from these initiatives?

 Many of us have personally experienced that diverse work teams help expand the range and elevate the flow of ideas and energy, making our firm a more interesting and dynamic place to work.
 It’s probably a function of being a global company, since so many of us have experienced directly the benefits and value of learning from a diverse set of colleagues.
 We’re looking to apply our success in improving gender diversity in recent years to build on our racial diversity, as well, by better engaging current and prospective colleagues from historically underrepresented populations, including Black and Indigenous communities across North America.

-Kate Roscoe, Managing Director, Infrastructure Equity, Manulife, will speak at Institutional Connect Virtual Forum.
+Kate Roscoe, Managing Director, Infrastructure Equity, Manulife, spoke at Institutional Connect Virtual Forum in October 2020.